RhyJul/E-LIF-E-2.0/README.md

 ### Libraries Used

 - `os`: Check if files exist and handle paths.
-- `csv` → Write and read daily input data in structured form.
 - `datetime` → Add timestamps or weekly summaries.
+- `json`: Used for data storage
+- `from menu import`: main_menu

-All used libraries are built into Python’s standard library..
+All used libraries are built into Python’s standard library.

 These libraries are part of the Python standard library, so no external installation is required.
 They were chosen for their simplicity and effectiveness in handling file management tasks in a console application.

-## 👥 Team & Contributions

-> 🚧 Fill in the names of all team members and describe their individual contributions below.
-Each student should be responsible for at least one part of the project.

 | Name       	   | Contribution (Before Project started)        |Contribution after Projectstart                          |
 |------------------|----------------------------------------------|---------------------------------------------------------|